Colin Cherry

 Cherry found that very little information about the unattended message was obtained by his participants: physical characteristics were detected but semantic characteristics were not.
-Cherry therefore concluded that unattended auditory information receives very little processing and that we use physical differences between messages to select which one we tend.
+Cherry therefore concluded that unattended auditory information receives very little processing and that we use physical differences between messages to select which one we attend.

 He was born in St Albans in 1914 and educated at St Albans School and Northampton Polytechnic (now City University) gaining his B.Sc. in 1936.
 After the war, during which he worked on radar research with the British Ministry of Aircraft Production, he taught at the Manchester College of Technology and then Imperial College London.
 He was awarded the D.Sc. in 1956 and presented the Bernard Price Memorial Lecture in 1958.
 From 1957 until 1966, he served as one of three founding editors of Information and Control.
 He was appointed to the Chair of Telecommunications at Imperial College in 1958.
 In 1978 he was elected to a Marconi International Fellowship.
 His writings include On Human Communication (1957) and World Communication: Threat or Promise (1971).